apache/royale-docs/create-an-application/application-tutorial/production.md

 layout: docpage
 title: Making a production version
-description:
+description: Releasing an application for consumers
 ---

 # Making a production version

-releasing an application for consumers
+Releasing an application for consumers

 The version in the "js-debug" folder is considered a "debug version" or "development version".
 If you looked at all of the files in the folder or copied them to a web server, you probably noticed there are quite a few, and that each takes time to load.